sniclasj/vexillological-vexation/README.md

 ```

 - Finally, there are two more important blocks of code to include to ensure that the test suite functions correctly.
-- The file being tested must be imported into the testing file therefore constants must be declared in the testing (vex-vex.test.js) as shown below.
+- Firstly, the file being tested must be imported into the testing file therefore constants must be declared in the testing (vex-vex.test.js) as shown below.
 Note: Curly braces are used as eventually more objects and functions will be being imported.

 ```javascript
 const {